return42/sphkerneldoc/linux_src_doc/kernel/sched/completion_c.rst

 See also \ :c:func:`complete_all`\ , \ :c:func:`wait_for_completion`\  and related routines.

-It may be assumed that this function implies a write memory barrier before changing the task state if and only if any tasks are woken up.
+If this function wakes up a task, it executes a full memory barrier before accessing the task state.

 .. _`complete_all`: